SteveOfOlde/street-csv/ReadMe.md

-To install dependencies using composer run
+To install dependencies using composer, run

 `composer install`